kazurayam/VisualTestingInKatalonStudio/README.md

 # Problem to solve

 What do I mean by the word *Visutal Testing*?
+Any toolset that provides a solution to my requirements as follows, I would regard it a *Visual Testing* solution.

 - Often I have to look at the pages of a Web site.
 Maybe I am a developer, a designer or a tester of the site.
 - I want to look at as many pages as possible.
 Coverage matters.